Margit Borg

 Margit Borg (born 15 June 1969) is a Swedish badminton player, born in Mariestad.
 She competed in women's singles and women's doubles at the 1996 Summer Olympics in Atlanta.

+Career

+Margit Borg competed in the women's singles and doubles at the 1996 Olympics, finishing 9th in singles and 17th in doubles with partner Maria Bengtsson.
+The year before, she had already won the French Open.
+In 2000, she became the German team champion with BC Eintracht Südring Berlin as a foreign player.